crimsonyash9012/CryptoTracker/README.md

 ## 💡 Future Enhancements

-Implement search functionality.
+* Implement user login and sign up.

-Add a favorites feature to track selected coins.
+* Add a favorites feature to track selected coins.

-Include historical price charts.
+* Add user profile page.

-Improve UI animations.
+* Purchase coins from the app through a payment gateway.